Brave series: Brave Saga and Brave Saga 2

 Brave Saga 2, also released for the PlayStation, can be considered a final re-telling of the Brave Series as it features virtually all Brave Series characters, mecha and human alike, from the previous generation.
 Although parallel universes are used to explain why series such as Brave Express Might Gaine can be involved in the plot, the story assumed that at least some of the series, noticeably GaoGaiGar and Baan Gaan, happen at around the same time and in the same world.
 Generally, GaoGaiGar storyline is considered to be the 'side-story' while Baan Gaan served as the main event, with other Yūsha participate in either of the story.
 Also, a general time line is given to some of the work, such as stating that the entire events within The Brave Fighter of Legend Da-Garn inspired the creation of Grand Police Department in Brave Police J-Decker, while the events in The Brave Fighter of Sun Fighbird is part of the reason why Brave Command Dagwon is formed.

-Similar to the Super Robot Wars series of games, there are some non-Brave Series series being involved in the plot, and they are consider to be Real Robot, among them is Armored Trooper Votoms which was animated by Sunrise with the toys and merchandise being provided by Takara.
-Shizuma of the Sword clan his the vessel of an ultimate weapon against transdimensional demons called Asmodians.
+Similar to the Super Robot Wars series of games, there are some non-Brave Series series being involved in the plot, and they are considered to be Real Robot, among them is Armored Trooper Votoms which was animated by Sunrise with the toys and merchandise being provided by Takara.
+Shizuma of the Sword clan the vessel of an ultimate weapon against transdimensional demons called Asmodians.
 But in a surprise attack, he lost his physical body and his soul was split into the weapon's six elements: fire, water, earth, air, light, and darkness.
 His mother, the priestess, gave up her life so Shizuma would have a provisional body to fight back.
 Shizuma has machines called the Varion series that allow him to fight the Asmodians.
 Motovarion is a motorcycle that interface with a jet, an armored fire truck, and an amphibious bullet train that can combine into 3 different robots: Saber, Ace, and Max Varion.
-It is later revealed that there was a robot called Varion sealed within Motovarion that can combine with a hi-tech space shuttle to form Victorion, And when Shizuma finally gets all the elements of his soul, Victorion evolves into Galaxion.
+It is later revealed that there was a robot called Varion sealed within Motovarion that can combine with a hi-tech space shuttle to form Victorion, When Shizuma finally gets all the elements of his soul, Victorion evolves into Galaxion.
 Additionally, 2 of Baan's teammates called Magna and Flash arrive as trains.
 They can combine into Magna Bomber, and/or Flash Kaiser.